 If a roofing claim is determined to be legitimate and an inspection evaluation will likely prove it so, it is imperative to arrange an inspection as soon as the damage has been documented.
 Payment can be accelerated and payment issued when a claim is promptly reported.

 An insurance company may also require estimates from licensed roofing contractors for legitimate repair and replacement work, or they may have their own estimators to determine costs.
 It is imperative to obtain specific and detailed written estimates as well as proof that a roofer is licensed and insured.

 Another plus in the estimate and claim process is finding a contractor that is specifically experienced in giving estimates for insurance claims and is familiar with helping a homeowner through the maze of red-tape to get a replacement claim approved.
 All of this information is imperative in accelerating the claim process.

 An insurance company might also require that certain roofing materials meet state code specifications for the repair and replacement of a roof.
 Shingles, nails, tiles, and other materials must be made to tolerate wind, hail, and natural disaster situations.
 Homeowners seeking repair must follow these material specifications through acquiring proof of a state compliance certificate that indicates that proper repair has been made.
 Once that aspect has been verified, an insurance payment can be made.

 Know the Specifics

-Knowing the specifics of a homeowner policy in relationship to roof replacement is the most important aspect in determining how to go about filing a claim.
-Documentation of actual damage is another aspect that will help to speed up processing of a claim as is employing a licensed roofing contractor that is knowledgeable in insurance claims.
+Knowing the specifics of a homeowner policy in relation to roof replacement is the most important aspect in determining how to go about filing a claim.
+Documentation of actual damage is another aspect that will help to speed up the processing of a claim as is employing a licensed roofing contractor that is knowledgeable in insurance claims.

-If your roof has been damaged and is protected by a homeowner’s policy and you are still unsure of the claim process, complete the online contact form and an expert in roof repair and replacement will get back to you with the information you need to make a legitimate and productive claim.
+If your roof has been damaged and is protected by a homeowner’s policy and you are still unsure of the claim process, complete the online contact form, and an expert in roof repair and replacement will get back to you with the information you need to make a legitimate and productive claim.